 • You start associating sexual thoughts with anxiety and failure, which creates a feedback loop: thought, panic, suppression attempt, rebound, more panic

-The alternative isn’t to wallow in the thought or follow it wherever it goes.
-The alternative is to acknowledge it and let it move through you without resistance or escalation.
+A better response is to acknowledge the thought and let it move through you without resistance or escalation.

 1. A sexual thought appears (this is the neutral event)